-Accurate estimating sales as a new business is difficult.
-You have no history to review and it’s easy to overlook expenses when you’ve not been in business long.
+Accurately estimating sales as a new business is difficult.
+You have no history to review, and it’s easy to overlook expenses when you’ve not been in business long.
 Here’s where you can look for reliable data to build your initial estimates upon.

 One task most startups struggle with is accurately predicting sales.
-With no sales history to go on, entrepreneurs planning their new business often make estimates based on statistics that don’t take into consideration all the factors that will actually come in to play once they open their doors.
+With no sales history to go on, entrepreneurs planning their new business often make estimates based on statistics that don’t consider all the factors that will come into play once they open their doors.
 As a result, they often overestimate their future sales volume and underestimate the amount of money they’ll need to start the business and keep it going until it becomes profitable.

 You can avoid the problem by researching sales results that have been achieved by other companies the size of yours.

 One source for this information is industry trade magazines.
 Look to see if they have published or sell reports about the industry, information about changes in same-store sales, and other data that will be useful to you.
 (While you’re at it, look for articles and editorial pieces about changing trends in the industry that might affect sales in the future.)

 Here are some other sources of information to check:

 - Go online and search for phrases like “average annual sales auto repair shop.”

 - Review U.S. Census data for your industry.

 - Visit your local library and the nearest and ask if they can help you locate financial information to help you make realistic sales projections.

 - Contact other business owners in your industry and ask about their experience.
 Business owners who aren’t in your geographic area may be willing to share tips and information about the average number of sales, busy and slow seasons, and other data that may help you more accurately predict sales.